xtcace/hangman/README.md

 A good fucking take on the classic Hangman game.
-Instead of drawing a stick figure, you're defusing a bomb: guess the hidden word one letter at a time before you run out of guesses or the timer hits zero.
+Instead of drawing a stick figure, you're defusing a bomb: guess the hidden word one letter at a time before you run out of guesses or the timer hits zero. qucik finish

 Built with vanilla JavaScript (ES modules), SCSS, and [NES.css](https://nostalgic-css.github.io/NES.css/) for the retro look.
 Game logic is fully unit-tested with Jest.